RURAL AGENCY'S METHOD

 RE-INVEST

 Investment is a key factor in sustainable rural planning.
-Whether it be nature conservation schemes, education, sustainable housing or production development, in terms of investment many rural areas today face a financial gap.We believe that we need better rural investment systems which initiate local reinvestments and create visible local impact.
-We have ourselves taken the first step and have become a non-profit organisation dedicated to reinvesting our profit in the rural course.
+It can be nature conservation schemes, education, sustainable housing, or production; many rural areas today face a financial gap in terms of investment.
+We believe that better rural investment systems are needed to initiate local reinvestments and create a visible local impact.
+We have taken the first step ourselves and have become a non-profit organization dedicated to reinvesting our profits in rural causes.

 RE-USE